 Fluffy subspecies, unlike non-fluffy biotoys, are all directly derived from the fluffy pony.
 Most of them are modeled after a real animal species or family, and contain more DNA of that animal than horse DNA.

 Bowlfluffies - One of the earliest fluffy subspecies, the bowlfluffy was originally created by Hasbio under the name “My Fluffy Bathtime Pony”.
-Inspired by popular animal family bath toys, bowlfluffies have the unique ability to float on their backs in water, and have a pronounced indention (or “bowl”) in their stomachs for holding their foals.
+Inspired by popular animal family bath toys, bowlfluffies have the unique ability to float on their backs in water, and have a pronounced indentation (or “bowl”) in their stomachs for holding their foals.
 Though the fluff on their backs is waterproof, the fluff covering the interior of the “bowl” is like that of a normal fluffy.
 Meant for the comfort of the foals, this feature can backfire if the “bowl” fluff gets waterlogged, as the bowlfluffy will lose its balance and sink.

 Due to this, many bowlfluffies were accidentally drowned by their young child owners splashing them (both accidentally and on purpose).
 This along with the mess all pre-revamp fluffies left led to bowlfluffies’ popularity sinking along with the fluffies themselves.